statgenlmu/jaatha/README.md

 ------------

 ## From CRAN:
-To install the current stable version of jaatha from cran, simply type
+To install the current stable version of jaatha from CRAN, simply type

 ```R
 install.packages('jaatha')